 I’ve moved to a cheaper but what appears to be a faster web host and reduced the number of plugins, which has definitely improved performance.

 I’ve also taken inspiration from my research into Ghost and dabbled with the WordPress theme (without too much code) to meet my simpler UI aspirations.
 I’ve moved away from the Divi WordPress builder, which was overkill for my needs, and started using WordPress’s new template editor, which, albeit fairly restrictive, stops me from dabbling too much in the areas others aren’t concerned with.

-To conclude, although this was originally an exercise to move platforms (which has obviously failed), it has met the objective which was to create a space for me write and practice the art of writing.
-There is nothing against any of the platforms I’ve mentioned here, they all have their merits, but for now, for me, WordPress will do just fine.
+To conclude, although this was originally an exercise to move platforms (which has obviously failed), it has met the objective: to create a space for me to write and practice the art of writing.
+There is nothing against any of the platforms I’ve mentioned here; they all have their merits, but for now, WordPress will do just fine for me.